Kernix13/beginner-git-commands/README.md

 | Push changes to remote        |       push -u origin master | push -u origin master       |
 | Recurring pushes              |                        push | push                        |

-NOTE: You can add your files to staging and commit them in one command with the `-am` flag with the `commit` command, skipping the `add` command:
+NOTE: You can add your files to staging and commit them in one command with the `-am` flag with the `commit` command:

 ```bash
 git commit -am "Commit message"